 Step 4: Get cleaning business insurance

-One lawsuit without insurance bankrupts most small cleaning businesses.
+When you start a cleaning business, one lawsuit without insurance can bankrupt you.
 Get covered before your first job.

 Why you can't skip insurance